Kirby, Texas: Old Town

 Old Town is located between Old Seguin Road and FM 78.
 Its eastern and western boundaries include Gibbs Sprawl Road and Kirby Middle School, respectively.
 This is the area where the first homes of Kirby were built.
-The area is also where Kirby City Hall is located, the former Kirby Post Office and the old Kirby Fire Department were located.
-The inhabitants of this area are increasingly becoming younger as the older citizens die off, but there is still a large elderly population.
+The area is also where Kirby City Hall, the former Kirby Post Office and the old Kirby Fire Department were located.
+The demographics of this area are increasingly becoming younger, but there is still a large elderly population.

 Springfield Manor

 Springfield Manor (Astronaut Streets) is the westernmost section of Kirby.
 The area is given this name due to the streets, which are named after famous astronauts.
 This is the newest section of Kirby and has a large population.
-To its north is FM 78, to its south is Ackerman Road, to its west is Springfield Road and to its east is Binz Engleman Road.
+To its north is FM 78, to its south is Swann Lane and Gordon Cooper Drive, to its west is Springfield Road and to its east is Ackerman Road.

 Kirby Terrace

-Kirby Terrace is across from Hopkins (formally Kirby) Elementary, bordered on one side by Ackerman Road.
+Kirby Terrace is across from Hopkins (formerly Kirby) Elementary, bordered on one side by Ackerman Road.